rchaves-eqsdigital/starter_project/README.md

 - The [sensor](client/src/app/components/sensors/sensors.component.html) and [user](client/src/app/components/users/users.component.html) components have too many things in common, should be generalized.
 - Dark mode switch doesn't keep its state when the route changes.
 - Navigating to */login* when logged in deletes the session cookie.
 Bug or feature?
+- The ["Add" form](client/src/app/components/float-button/float-button.component.ts) uses the `<br/>` element instead of CSS for line separation.
+It also uses duplicate code from the edit form.

 ### Server
 - Global `App` variable available across every file in the package.
 Implement using a singleton, perhaps?